-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 1 planning permission No planning applications No planning applications applications granted which approved contrary to the granted by the Local Planning were approved contrary were approved contrary to results in detriment to the advice of NRW or the Authority contrary to the to the advice of NRW or the advice of NRW or the favourable conservation authority's ecologist. advice of NRW or the the Council's ecologist.
-Council's ecologist. status of European protected authority's ecologist. species or significant harm to (Provisional) species protected by other statute.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 1 planning permission granted No planning applications No planning applications applications granted which approved contrary to the by the Local Planning were approved contrary were approved contrary to results in detriment to the advice of NRW or the Authority contrary to the to the advice of NRW or the advice of NRW or the favourable conservation authority's ecologist. advice of NRW or the the Council's ecologist.
+Council's ecologist. status of European protected authority's ecologist. species or significant harm to species protected by other statute.

-A review has been undertaken which indicates that no planning applications were approved contrary to the advice of NRW or the Council's Ecologist.
+Records indicate that no planning applications were approved contrary to the advice of NRW or the Council's Ecologist.